-- The Environmental Impact Analyst prepares information (see Section 8.3, Section 4(f) Applicability) and approval recommendations for each property and provides it to the REM for consultation with the NEPA Program Manager. - The REM reviews the documentation and recommends approvals to the NEPA Program Manager. - The NEPA Program Manager:

-- Reviews the documentation and provides overall guidance - Makes applicability and use determinations - Approves de minimis impact findings and Programmatic Section 4(f) evaluations - The Statewide Environmental Program Manager approves Individual Section 4(f) evaluations.
+- The Environmental Impact Analyst prepares information (See Section 8.3) and approval recommendations for each property and provides it to the REM for consultation with the NEPA Program Manager. - The REM reviews the documentation and recommends approvals to the NEPA Program Manager. - The NEPA Program Manager: - o Reviews the documentation and provides overall guidance. - o Makes applicability and use determinations, including application of an exception under 23 CFR 774.13. - O Approves de minimis impact findings and Programmatic Section 4(f) evaluations. - The Statewide Environmental Program Manager approves individual Section 4(f) evaluations.